open-metadata/OpenMetadata/openmetadata-docs/content/connectors/database/trino/index.md

 - **Password**: Password to connect to Trino.
 - **Host and Port**: Enter the fully qualified hostname and port number for your Trino deployment in the Host and Port field.
 - **Catalog**: Trino offers a catalog feature where all the databases are stored.
 (Providing the Catalog is not mandatory from 0.12.2 or greater versions)
+- **DatabaseSchema**: DatabaseSchema of the data source.
+This is optional parameter, if you would like to restrict the metadata reading to a single databaseSchema.
+When left blank, OpenMetadata Ingestion attempts to scan all the databaseSchema.
 - **Connection Options (Optional)**: Enter the details for any additional connection options that can be sent to Trino during the connection.
 These details must be added as Key-Value pairs.
 - **Connection Arguments (Optional)**: Enter the details for any additional connection arguments such as security or protocol configs that can be sent to Trino during the connection.
 These details must be added as Key-Value pairs.
   - In case you are using Single-Sign-On (SSO) for authentication, add the `authenticator` details in the Connection Arguments as a Key-Value pair as follows: `"authenticator" : "sso_login_url"`